lixiangli01/PDH-EH/README.md

 2、Prediction.

-If you want to predict the amino acid S41 in the 1CKT complex, use the following command for prediction:
+If you want to predict the S41 residue of the A chain in the 1CKT complex, use the following command for prediction:
 ```
 python predict_EH.py 1CKT A S 41 1CKTS41.csv
 ```